xnfy520/extjs/docs/guides/command_code/README.md

 Historically, overrides have been used to patch code to work around bugs or add enhancements.
 This use was complicated with the introduction of the dynamic loader because of the timing required to execute the `Ext.override` method.
-Also, in large applications with many overrides, not all overrides in the code base were need by all pages or builds (e.g., if the target class was not required).
+Also, in large applications with many overrides, not all overrides in the code base were needed by all pages or builds (for example, if the target class was not required).

 All this changed once the class system and loader understood overrides.
 This trend only continues with Sencha Cmd.
 The compiler understands overrides and their dependency effects and load-sequence issues.

 In the future, the compiler will become even more aggressive at dead-code elimination of methods replaced by an override.
-Using managed overrides as described below will enable this optimization of your code once available in Sencha Cmd.
+Using managed overrides as described below enables this optimization of your code once it's available in Sencha Cmd.

 ### Standard Override Form

 Below is the standard form of an override.
-The choice of namespace is somewhat arbitrary, but see below for some suggestions.
+The choice of namespace is somewhat arbitrary, but see below for suggestions.

     Ext.define('MyApp.patches.grid.Panel', {
         override: 'Ext.grid.Panel',